Introduction: Fishermen Border Alert System

 Vcc ==> 3.3 V

-One more thing I have found while working with GPS antenna comes with module is its not receiving signal inside the house so I used this antenna. https://linxtechnologies.com/wp/product/sh-series... connecting this antenna, you have to use connector.
+One more thing I have found while working with GPS antenna comes with the module is it is not receiving signal inside the house so I used this antenna. https://linxtechnologies.com/wp/product/sh-series... connecting this antenna, you have to use a connector.

-One more thing thing is you have to be in open space when you interface for the GPS first time. be patient and wait for few minutes at first connection when it gets powered the led will blinks a second and when it got connection with the satellites it will blinks continuously.it may take maximum 15 minutes for connection during first time interfacing if you couldn't got the LED blinking then there will be a problem on that model so it is good to exchange as soon as possible. please buy any module or sensor only after checking.
+One more thing is you have to be in open space when you interface for the GPS first time. be patient and wait for few minutes at first connection when it gets powered the led will blinks a second and when it got connected with the satellites it will blink continuously.it may take maximum 15 minutes for connection during first time interfacing if you couldn't get the LED blinking then there will be a problem on that model so it is good to exchange as soon as possible. please buy any module or sensor only after checking.

 Step 5: Connecting Buzzer: